praju026/Expense-Tracker/README.md

 ## Configure Database Connection

-- Update `DBConnection.java` with your MySQL username and password. (if your username and pasword is root no need of changing)
+- Update your MySQL username and password. (if your username and pasword is root no need of changing)

 ## Run the Project